tonytvo/blog-generator/content/blog/4-hours-body/index.md

 - if you NEED to snack between meals, carrots are the best thing to eat but do not eat too many
 - the only fruits allowed in the diet are tomatoes and avocado.
 Avocados should be limited to one unit per day.
 - **common mistakes to avoid**
-  - not eating within an hour or 30 minutes of waking up skipping breakfast will result in overeating in the evening
+  - not eating within an hour or 30 minutes of waking up and skipping breakfast will result in overeating in the evening
-  - not eating enough protein eating proteins in the morning will cub your impulses to eat later and promote a negative fat balance.
+  - not eating enough protein eating proteins in the morning will curb your impulses to eat later and promote a negative fat balance.
-  - not drink enough water - drinking enough water will ensure optimal liver function for fat loss
+  - Do not drink enough water - drinking enough water will ensure optimal liver function for fat loss
   - believing that you'll cook, especially if you are a bachelor
   - mistiming weight loss with your menstrual cycle.
   - Overeating common foods: nuts, chickpeas, hummus, peanuts, macadamias.
 These foods are great on a diet but prone to portion abuse.
   - Overconsuming artificial sweeteners - artificial sweeteners provoke increased insulin release
   - hitting the gym too often - doing too much can result in overeating and may reverse your progress.

 # Be stronger and live longer
 - do four things: the squat, the bench, the deadlift, and compete in lifting competitions.
 - Do not attempt a rep unless you're 100% sure you will make it.